How to Use Reference Tracks When Mixing

-As mix engineer Ike Schultz made clear in our interview with him, always utilize the rough mix as a reference.
-This is true even if you’re working on mixing your own production—either the rough is a starting point you need to beat or a yardstick to measure how far you’ve come.
+As mix engineer Ike Schultz made clear in our interview with him, always utilize the rough mix as a reference track.
+This is true even if you’re working on mixing your own production––either the rough mix is a starting point you need to beat or a yardstick to measure how far you’ve come.

-In either case, you need the rough mix to make sure that the rough mix doesn’t make things worse.
-Nothing is more disheartening than A/B-ing your mix with the rough mix after hours of work, only to find you’ve killed the vibe—missing the forest of emotionality for the technical trees.
+In either case, you need the rough mix to make sure your new mix doesn’t make things worse.
+Nothing is more disheartening than A/B-ing your mix with the rough mix after hours of work, only to find you’ve killed the vibe––missing the forest of emotionality for the technical trees.

-Anytime I mix or master a project, I always ask for a reference from the client.
-Later on, we’ll see how your own favorites will come in handy, but these mixes should always be informed by the reference your client provides.
+Anytime you mix or master a project, it’s always good to ask for a reference track from the client.
+While you want to use your own favorite reference mixes, they should always be informed by the reference tracks your client provides.

 Why?
 Because the client also knows what they want to hear—they have an idea of where the project is going.
 The client reference gives you a peek into their predilections and goals for your final result.
 It is your first genre-specific guide as well.

-Try to get a WAV file of your client’s preference—it’s always better than the lossy version—and drop it into Ozone 8’s reference section next to the rough.
+Try to get a WAV file of your client’s preference––it’s always better than the lossy version––and drop it into Ozone 9’s reference section next to the rough mix.

-My first batch of personal references is compiled from the music of my childhood.
+My first batch of personal reference tracks is compiled from the music of my childhood.
 There’s some Soundgarden in there, some Nine Inch Nails, Mos Def, Radiohead, Alan Parsons Project, Tool, D’Angelo, Talking Heads, Porcupine Tree, Alanis, Jeff Buckley, Hawksley Workman, and many others.

-Your list will be different—I grew up in the nineties, which is obvious if you read the previous paragraph.
-Whatever you choose, these reference mixes must move you the most.
-You must admire their music and their sonics, and this is as much for inspiration as it is for matching.
-The client reference and rough mix will appeal to the technical needs—you won’t be close enough to those mixes to fall into emotional traps.
+Your list will be different—I grew up in the nineties.
+Whatever they are, choose reference tracks that move you the most.
+You must admire the music and sonic aesthetic; this is as much for inspiration as it is for matching.

 A sweet spot is needed, one where we can take an accurate accounting of bass, mid-range, and treble frequencies.
-85 dB SPL is the average number recommended, though you should still take frequent breaks at this level.
+85 dB SPL is the average monitor level recommended, though you should still take frequent breaks at this level.

-The important thing is to select a consistent level to make decisions, especially utilizing referencing mixes.
-Now, with the practical stuff out of the way, you can use the following musical tricks to get the most out of your references.
+The important thing is to select a consistent level to make decisions, especially while utilizing reference mixes.

 Something about the silent break and the quickness of comparison makes the difference here—you’ll catch things you hadn’t noticed when mired in the mix previously.
-But if you listen to each mix for too long, your noggin will convince you that your mix is not so far off as it immediately seemed.
+But if you listen to each mix for too long, you will convince yourself that your mix is not so far off as it immediately seemed.
 Make no mistake, your first impression is correct in this circumstance.
 Don’t let your brain trick you.
 You must instead trick your brain.

-Many times when matching a mix to a reference, I’ll think, “Am I really going to have to boost this element so much to match it?”
+Don’t be afraid to make drastic moves to match the EQ.
+Many times when matching a mix to a reference track, I’ll think, “Am I really going to have to boost this element so much to match it?”
 This is followed by, “That can’t be a good idea, can it?”
 I’ll never know unless I try, and that’s what using a reference is all about, focusing your effort and will into worthwhile arenas.

 Speaking of arenas, I’m working on an arena rock mix presently for a band who worship at the altar of Pantera and Ted Nugent—the reference is literally Pantera’s cover of Cat Scratch Fever.
 They want the snare drum to sound as close as possible in particular.

-For the record, here’s what it looked like before and after referencing:
+For the record, here’s what it looked like before referencing in

 Here are three circumstances where this technique is especially useful: